Enhancing our community through Education, Culture, and Leadership.

-The League of Mexican American Women is a community-based organization that was established in 1973 by women who were previously involved in the Fresno community’s social programs and politics.
+The League of Mexican American Women is a community based organization that was established in 1973 by women who were previously involved in Fresno community’s social programs and politics.
 It was their intent to provide programs of awareness of all issues and to develop leadership programs that might address those issues.
-However, they always kept in mind and did not want to abandon their Mexican culture, which provides a sense of pride and self-esteem for our community and for the next generation of Latinos.
+However they always kept in mind and did not want to abandon their Mexican culture, which provides a sense of pride and self-esteem for our community and for the next generation of Latinos.

 The League of Mexican American Women supports opportunities that will promote education, cultural identity, and leadership development.